 Infrequent lower stomach torment and swelling are typically not a reason for concern.
 However, people should see a doctor if their symptoms worsen, last quite a couple of days, or disrupt their daily activities.

 People who experience additional symptoms, like vomiting, fever, or blood within the stool, should seek emergency medical attention.

-In some cases, people can prevent lower abdominal pain and bloating by avoiding foods which will trigger these symptoms
+In some cases, people can prevent lower abdominal pain and bloat by avoiding foods that will trigger these symptoms